 #7 New Zealand Sub-Antarctic Islands – New Zealand

-New Zealand‘s Subantarctic Islands consist of five island located between New Zealand and Antarctica.
+New Zealand’s Subantarctic Islands consist of five islands located between New Zealand and Antarctica.
 I consider them the New Zealand equivalent of Macquarie Island.
-There are a few companies which offer cruises to the islands in the summer, some of which also visit Macquarie Island.
-Expect to pay between $5,000-$8,000 for spot on a cruise in addition to getting yourself to Invercargil, New Zealand, the southernmost city in the country.
+There are a few companies that offer cruises to the islands in the summer, some of which also visit Macquarie Island.
+Expect to pay between $5,000-$8,000 for a spot on a cruise in addition to getting yourself to Invercargill, New Zealand, the southernmost city in the country.

 #6 Papah’naumoku’kea – United States

 Now we are starting to get into really difficult territory.
 Papah’naumoku’kea is a large Marine National Monument in Hawaii.
 Most people think of Hawaii as only consisting of the 8 main islands.
 However, Hawaii is actually one of the largest states in the US if you measure it from one end to the other.
 The vast majority of Hawaii consists of uninhabited coral atolls which make up Papah’naumoku’kea.
 There are no regular ships that travel to these islands and government regulations make it extremely difficult to visit.
 The only way I know of to visit is to take one of the rare chartered flights to Midway Island, which marks the westernmost island in the group.
 Flights only tend to go once every year or two, and usually for military historical reasons.

 Heard and McDonald Islands are located over 4,000km southwest of Perth in the Indian Ocean.
 There are no ships that make regular visits to these islands, although some expedition ships do make rare stops.
 These islands are truly in the middle of nowhere.
 The island are uninhabited and there are no airstrips.
 Believe it or not, despite the fact that no one lives there, they have their own top-level domain name: .hm.

 #4 Complex of Koguryo Tombs – North Korea